adamrossbenton/tricksproject/readme.md

 Do you really like Magic: the Gathering, but you're too poor to buy five thousand cards every week?
 That's ok, me too!

 TRICKS: THE MEETING is a MtG pack-opening simulator, designed to almost perfectly recreate the experience of being the only one in your friend group that's into Magic.
-It utilizes a comprehensive card database API to generate random 15-card "packs" using the API found right here: https://docs.magicthegathering.io/
+It utilizes a comprehensive card database API to generate 15-card "packs" (using the API found right here: https://docs.magicthegathering.io/), displaying the card name and image (where applicable) by calling the necessary information from 15 randomly-selected cards from the API.

 FEATURES:

 * "Get Pack" button, generates 15 MtG cards at random

-(Currently jumps to a random page of API, from 1 to 612, then pulls 15 cards at random from one of the 100 cards on that page)
+Randomization currently jumps to a random page of API, from 1 to 612, then pulls 15 cards at random from one of the 100 cards on that page.
+Not quite perfect random and there is high probability of repeats within packs, but this could be analogous to IRL packs from a specific set/period of time (or at least that's how I'm justifying it to myself)

-* Add newly acquired cards to your library to save them for later--maybe show them off to your friends!
+* Newly-acquired cards are added to your library to save them for later--maybe show them off to your friends!

     "Check out my awesome new Black Lotus card, I got it for free online!"